brycewray/astro-site-legacy/src/pages/privacy/index.md

 ### YouTube

 This site uses [lite-youtube-embed](https://github.com/paulirish/lite-youtube-embed) to provide YouTube embeds that respect your privacy.
-For details concerning how this works, see Sia Karamalegos's article, "[Faster YouTube embeds in Eleventy](https://sia.codes/posts/lite-youtube-embed-eleventy/)," on which this site's related templating is based.
+For details concerning how this works, see Sia Karamalegos's article, “[Faster YouTube embeds in Eleventy](https://sia.codes/posts/lite-youtube-embed-eleventy/),” on which this site's related templating is based.